 In my experience, it is essential that you complete a strategic planning process prior to creating your pitch deck.
 Even if this is only a one month process, it will be one of you best investments of time.
 A solid strategic planning process will give you a good understanding of your target market size and growth, a clear understanding of the needs and desires of your target customers, and an appreciation of the industry structure and competitive landscape.
 In a great investor presentation, you’ll need to clearly articulate your product’s unique value proposition and its sustainable competitive advantage.
 You should be able to this succinctly.
 You need to clearly describe your business model, how you make money, and how you will win.

 A lot of entrepreneurs will use uncertainty or a lack of time as an excuse to avoid the process of planning.
 This is a huge mistake.
 Without a clear plan and a stated set of assumptions, you might as well do shadow puppets in front of your prospective investors.
+If this is something you are yet to put in place for your business or are not sure how to go about creating something like a strategic development plan, it may be within your best interest to check out sites such as Flevy.com.
+The more you know, the better it will be for you when it comes to creating a successful business.
 As Yogi Berra says, “If you don’t know where you are going, you’ll end up someplace else.”

 It is also critically important to know your audience.
 Do your homework on your audience.
 Who you are meeting with?
 Study their backgrounds.
 Play to their vanity, but don’t overdo it.
 You are an expert in your field.
 You have every right to be at the meeting just as they do.
 When preparing the presentation materials, keep in-mind that most investors are do not have the technical expertise or domain knowledge that you have.
 Even if they do, it is best to describe things in Layman’s Terms.
 If the investor wants to go deep, you can take them as deep as they want.
 Just don’t start there.